Chaitany1729/trac2019/README.md

 5. [Horn Antenna](https://docs.google.com/document/d/1B1QTeegST8pUi_KyVJA8Lf1NkHKBj1Czl7kqlffUNx0/edit?usp=sharing)

-As a part of the club, I am currently working on the SWAN and the LIGO - India projects.
+As a part of the club, I am currently working on the [SWAN](https://github.com/Chaitany1729/swan-imaging-2020) and the [LIGO - India projects](https://github.com/Chaitany1729/trac2019).
+(Click on the links for the project specific repositories.)
 The repository contains the introductory tutorials and documentation.